 WE ARE A NON-PARTISAN INDEPENDENT GROUP OF LAWYERS, ACADEMICS AND LAW STUDENTS DEDICATED TO THE STUDY AND ADVANCEMENT OF HUMAN RIGHTS.

 Our AGM is four weeks away, and we're calling for nominations for our 2017 Executive Board.
-The AGM will be held in Wellington on 24 February 2017 at 6.00 pm.
+The AGM will be held in Wellington or Auckland (TBC) on 24 March 2017 at 6.00 pm.

 The HRLA considers that the Public Health and Disability Amendment Act (No 2) is discriminatory and it supports repeal of the legislation.
 The Act raises important human rights and constitutional issues in its discrimination against parents and spouses of disabled persons.